kevin-orr/Groovy/Java.8.streams.DZone.article/README.md

-The great thing about Groovy though, all these examples work almost right out of the box (well, ok, you'll have to change lambdas to Closures) - but the point is, I suppose, if you're using Java 8, the you have a choice when using Groovy - either use the new Stream (with a little sprinkle of Groovy magic on top), or go ahead and use the Groovy coolections.
+The great thing about Groovy though, all these examples work almost right out of the box (well, ok, you'll have to change lambdas to Closures) - but the point is, I suppose, if you're using Java 8, then you have a choice when developing in Groovy - either use the new Streams (with a little sprinkle of Groovy magic on top), or go ahead and use the standard Groovy collections.
 You've got both options available to you as a Groovy developer - that's a nice buffer to have when trying to solve tricky problems - its all good!!